Back to Events

 Sun 24 May 2026

-For one day only, journey through Sydney and the Southern Highlands and make your way to Goulburn.
-Depart from Sydney behind a heritage diesel locomotive, before steam locomotives 3265 and 3526 take over at Picton for the onward journey to Goulburn.
+For one day only, journey from Sydney to Goulburn on a heritage rail day trip through the Southern Highlands.
+Travel behind a vintage diesel locomotive to Picton, before steam locomotives 3265 and 3526 take over in double-header for the run to Goulburn.

 Event details